DanielZlotchevsky/PacMen-Exercise/README.md

 the images to each face the same direction and angle of its movement as well as the cycling of images to animate the mouth opening and closing.

 ## How to Run
-After installing the code on your machine, simply drag the file into your browser to begin playing.
+After installing the code on your machine, simply drag the file into your browser to begin.
+The Add Pacman button will add a pacman to the window.
+The Start Game button will begin running the movement program.

 ## Potential Future updates
 Possible updates may include the implimentation of random berries that spawn and give a boost to the first PacMan to touch it, as well as updating